Emeritus Professor James Bade

 Frieda Zieschank's Memoirs

-Prof. Bade also supervised research students at the University of Auckland and the University of Canterbury working on the translation and annotation of selected memoirs of Frieda Peemüller.
-Frieda Peemüller was the wife of Barnim Peemüller, who came to Samoa in 1896 and became established there as a plantation manager.
-Frieda Peemüller’s memoirs give her husband’s background, how he came to Samoa, her own childhood, background, and travels before she met her husband, her impressions of her life in Samoa from 1910 to 1914, when she went back to Germany because of ill health, and her impressions of Samoa under New Zealand occupation after her return there from 1915 to 1920.
-Prof. Bade is now working on a critical edition for publication in the Germanica Pacifica series, which will include a transcription and translation of the complete memoirs of Frieda Peemüller.
+Prof. Bade also supervised research students at the University of Auckland and the University of Canterbury working on the translation and annotation of selected memoirs of Frida Peemüller.
+Frida Peemüller was the wife of Barnim Peemüller, who came to Samoa in 1896 and became established there as a plantation manager.
+Frida Peemüller’s memoirs give her husband’s background, how he came to Samoa, her own childhood, background, and travels before she met her husband, her impressions of her life in Samoa from 1910 to 1914, when she went back to Germany because of ill health, and her impressions of Samoa under New Zealand occupation after her return there from 1915 to 1920.
+Prof. Bade has now completed the transcription, annotated translation, and introduction, and his critical edition is also to appear in the Germanica Pacifica series.

 Prof. Bade has supervised 12 PhD theses and 29 MA theses and BA Honours dissertations, mainly concerned with German literature and the German connection with New Zealand and the Pacific.
 The latest thesis to be supervised by Prof. Bade was Kasia Cook’s thesis on the German Tongan diaspora, completed in April 2017, and nominated in 2018 for the Vice-Chancellor's Best Thesis Award.